 Route 401 runs from Terminal 2 to Al Sabkha Bus Station in Deira for AED 5.
 There's also Route C01 to Satwa.
 They're clean, they work, but they're slow, they only cover specific routes, and if you've got luggage it's awkward.
 Unless you're on the tightest possible budget and heading straight to Deira, take the metro instead — it's only AED 1 more and about three times faster.

 Full route details are on the RTA website, if you're curious.
+Schedules do shift seasonally.

 Hotel Shuttles & Car Rental — Quick Notes